Jahaja/cityslicker/README.md

 ## Cityslicker

 A TCP server (epoll based) in C for searching geonames locations within a bounding box.
 It will return the geoname-id of the cities within the requested bounding box.
+The result is sorted on population, largest first.

 **NOTE**: This is an educational project to further familiarize myself with C and a few concepts within it (namely epoll based socket server).
 Use at your own risk.